-Conduct a literature review on "best practices" in presenting data and graphics.
+Conduct a literature review of "best practices" for presenting data and graphics.
 Also obtain input from others in your firm who may be familiar with methods used at other firms.
-Modify the data tables and figures using techniques identified through literature review and others' (possibly your own as well) experience.
+Modify the data tables and figures using techniques identified through literature review and you own and others' experience.
 Have at least three colleagues and three client representatives review the original and revised data tables and figures.
-Interview the reviewers for their opinions on the effectiveness of the modifications, overall format, and their preference for presenting data tables and figures.
+Interview the reviewers for their opinions about the effectiveness of the modifications, overall format, and their preferences for presenting data tables and figures.
 Discuss your findings and recommendations with senior personnel in your firm.
 Report the results.

-- an executive summary, - an orienting overview or introduction, - a description of the review of the data tables and figures and the proposed revisions, - a discussion of reviewers' comments and your conclusions, - a discussion of senior management's viewpoint, and - a description of lessons learned.
+- an executive summary, - an orienting overview or introduction in which you discuss the project's purposes and goals, - a description of the review of the data tables and figures and the proposed revisions, - a discussion of reviewers' comments and your conclusions, - a discussion of senior management's viewpoint, and - a description of lessons learned.